 However, despite it being so vital to our health, approximately 60-90% of the UK population is deficient, dependent on where the lower threshold sits.
 It has recently been increased from 50 nmol/L to 70nmol/L, and may well be increased again as more evidence emerges to support the role of Vitamin D.

 The main reason for low Vitamin D is that while it can be consumed through some foods, the best way to maintain healthy levels is for it to be made internally from natural exposure.
-This process occurs in the skin, when UVB sunlight hits the skin.
+This process occurs in the skin from direct exposure to UVB rays from sunlight.
 So the further you live from the equator and the less sunlight you are exposed to, the more likely you are to be deficient.
 It is important to make sure that you are getting enough vitamin D, so here are three ways to boost your levels:

-In the summer time you can top up your levels with at least 30mins a day of sunlight with your face and arms exposed.
+In the summer time, you can top up your levels with at least 30mins a day of sunlight with your face and arms exposed.
 Finding a balance between the use of sunscreen to protect against ageing and skin cancer and allowing your body to produce enough vitamin D is essential.
-Whilst we had a wonderful summer so we probably have the best levels of Vitamin D as a nation that we have had in years, adequate levels will have only lasted us until about Christmas, so come January most of us will already be at a suboptimal level for good health.
+Even after a very sunny summer, adequate levels will have only lasted us until about early-Autumn, so come Christmas most of us will already be at a suboptimal level for good health.

 You can eat vitamin D from food sources such as:

-Take your vitamin D3 supplement with a meal that contains healthy fats such as olive oil, avocados, coconut oil, oily fish, etc. Vitamin D is fat soluble so you absorb it best with these foods.
+Take your vitamin D3 supplement with a meal that contains healthy fats such as olive oil, avocados, coconut oil, oily fish, etc. as vitamin D is fat soluble molecule meaning you need fat to enable absorption.

 Alternatively, VITL Vitamin D3 is formulated with a small amount of sunflower oil to maximise absorption.
 Get a 30-day supply for just £4.95!